-If Dr. Magruder advises PRK, don’t be alarmed.
+If PRK is the recommended procedure for you, don’t be alarmed.
 It is a great procedure.
 Your healing time will be a little longer than LASIK, and initially there may be more discomfort but you’re going to have a great outcome!!

 Tips for PRK Eye Surgery Recovery

 The day after your PRK eye surgery may be uncomfortable but can be managed with over the counter medications.
 The best way to manage pain from PRK is to stay one step ahead of it.
 During your PRK eye surgery recovery, try to spend the day sleeping.
 Our patients have mentioned that they passed the time by keeping their eyes closed and listening to an audio book or music.

 Over the years, we have found that PRK surgery patients who are prepared are those who have the easiest time with PRK eye surgery recovery.
 Don’t be afraid to ask questions!
 The first step is to schedule your complimentary consultation online to find out if you’re a vision correction candidate, and which solution is right for you.